 The University recognizes that if creative intellectual effort is to be fostered and stimulated, there must be a fair appraisal of rights to intellectual property and a funded mechanism for commercializing intellectual property.
 In order to recognize the interests of the appropriate parties, it is necessary that faculty, staff, and students who develop intellectual property during their association with the University cooperate with the University in defining and securing the rights to such intellectual property and assist in the University's commercialization efforts as requested by the University.
-In order to achieve protection and commercialization of intellectual property, the creator shall provide the vice president for research and technology management or his or her representative with a statement disclosing the intellectual property and the circumstances under which the intellectual property was conceived with particular reference to (a) whether the project or program from which the intellectual property derived was financed in whole or in part by a grant or contract, and if so, the name of the funding entity; (b) whether the intellectual property falls within the creator's activities and responsibilities for the University; and (c) whether university funding, equipment, staff, or physical facilities were employed in the process of developing the intellectual property.
+In order to achieve protection and commercialization of intellectual property, the creator shall provide the vice president for research and technology management or his or her representative with a statement disclosing the intellectual property and the circumstances under which the intellectual property derived was financed in whole or in part by a grant or contract, and if so, the name of the funding entity; (b) whether the intellectual property falls within the creator's activities and responsibilities for the University; and (c) whether university funding, equipment, staff, or physical facilities were employed in the process of developing the intellectual property.
 This should be done as soon as the creator is aware of the novelty and potential value of the intellectual property.